KAIST-Visual-AI-Group/CS479-Assignment_2/README.md

 > :bulb: Check out the helper functions [`create_t_bins`](https://github.com/KAIST-Geometric-AI-Group/CS479-Assignment-2/blob/main/torch_nerf/src/renderer/ray_samplers/stratified_sampler.py#L110) and [`map_t_to_euclidean`](https://github.com/KAIST-Geometric-AI-Group/CS479-Assignment-2/blob/main/torch_nerf/src/renderer/ray_samplers/stratified_sampler.py#L97) while implementing function `sample_along_rays_uniform`.
 Also, you may find [`torch.rand_like`](https://pytorch.org/docs/stable/generated/torch.rand_like.html) useful when generating random numbers for sampling.

+> :bulb: Note that all rays in a ray bundle share the same near and far bounds.
+Although function `map_t_to_euclidean` takes only `float` as its arguments `near` and `far`, it is not necessary to loop over all rays individually.

 ### Task 3.
 Implementing Volume Rendering Equation
 ```bash
 #! files-to-modify